DineshGuduru/dinesh-live/README.md

 ```

 ### Adding New Sections
-1. Add new section HTML in `index.html`
+1. Add new section HTML in `app/index.html`
 2. Add corresponding navigation link
-3. Update the JavaScript sections array
+3. Update the JavaScript sections array in `app/script.js`
-4. Add custom styling if needed
+4. Add custom styling in `app/style.css` if needed

 ## 📱 Browser Support